typeof(numVec)

 The word “where” in the above phrase corresponds to the subsetting operator.

 Your subsetting logical vector need not have been constructed with the original vector in mind.
-Consider the following example:
+Try the following example:

 the ages of people whose height is less than 70

 There is no limit to the complexity of selection.
-Consider the following:
+Try the following:

 In order find out how many people are less than 70 years old, we could say: